 There are changes to the way I can access my pension savings

-Wide ranging pension changes introduced in April 2015 means that, from age 55, you now have more choice over how you access your pension savings.
+With the introduction of pension freedom it now means that, from age 55, you now have more choice over how to access your pension savings.
 If you are approaching retirement, you should take some time to see how the changes impact you.
 The normal minimum pension age is to increase from age 55 to age 57 in 2028.